From Chris Gaga, Makurdi

 Benue State Executive Council on Thursday, approved the immediate suspension of the State Programme Manager, ‘Saving One Milion Lives’, Dr Stanley Ugah, over allegations of embezzlement of funds.

 The State EXCO also approved the extension of the years of service of the State Head of Service, Mrs Veronica Onyeke by two years.
-Mrs Onyeke was due for retirement later this year.

 The decision was taken when Dr Ugah appeared before the State Executive Council but could not convince it on how his office spent funds released to the ‘Saving One Milion Lives Programme’ over a period of time.